Now includes tuning tips for Forza Motorsport (2023), Forza Horizon 5 and earlier Forza titles.

 If tire pressure helps us maximize the contact patch, then camber allows us to keep that contact patch weighted evenly as we turn.
 We want to find a camber angle that maximizes cornering grip, that also maintains straight-line handling.

-The ForzaTune app uses default camber similar to what we show here, and the Pro version uses vehicle data to make a more accurate base setting.
+The ForzaTune apps use vehicle data (pro) and machine learning algorithms (free) to estimate camber.
 This cuts down on trial and error.
 It’s always good to know how to check this manually though.

 Toe and Caster: Why You Can Usually Ignore These